appdotnet/adn-comments/README.md

 The first step here is to get your node environment up and running.

 You will need to edit `Gruntfile.js`.
-Modify this part.
-You should enter your client_id, and the redirect_uri you registered when you created an app.
+Modify the part below; the `client_id` variable is given to you when you create an app, and the `redirect_uri` variable is what you entered for the redirect URI.

 ```js
   var defaultAppConfig = {